microsoft/mu_devops/ReadMe.rst

 - **MuDevOpsWrapper.yml** - This is the most user friendly way to perform Core CI.
-If extending this template, enabling code coverage is as simple as setting the parameter `coverage_publish_target` to 'ado' or 'codecov'. `Jobs/PrGate.yml` and `Steps/PrGate.yml` use the same parameter name iwth the same outcome.
+If extending this template, enabling code coverage is as simple as setting the parameter `coverage_publish_target` to 'ado' or 'codecov'. `Jobs/PrGate.yml` and `Steps/PrGate.yml` use the same parameter name with the same outcome.

 - **Steps/UploadCodeCoverage.yml** - This is the template to directly upload code coverage data.
 Set `upload_target` to 'ado' or 'codecov' to upload.
 The `report_dir` is parameter used to specify the directory to recursivly look for